drug-design/course/docs/chapters/success-stories-in-drug-discovery.md

 #### Applying the Concepts to ACE
 *[nce]: New Chemical Entity: a compound not previously described.

-Cushman and Ondetti returned to the ACE inhibitor project.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='success-stories-in-drug-discovery/applying-concepts-to-ace-a7f26097'><i class='fa fa-play' aria-hidden='true'></i></button>Cushman and Ondetti returned to the ACE inhibitor project.
 This time around, rather than focusing on the structure of potential inhibitors, they decided to concentrate more on the structure of the active site of ACE based on its assumed similarity to CPA.
 Rather they imagined a new structure that in one molecule brought together some important elements present in both the snake venom and in the recently published CPA inhibitor.
 *[inhibitor]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[inhibitors]: Chemical substance that blocks or suppress the activity of a given enzyme.
 *[nce]: New Chemical Entity: a compound not previously described.